This opinion piece is intended to provoke dialogue around the nature of addiction recovery, especially within U.K. recovery communities.

 If you'd like to support me further, consider upgrading to a paid subscription.

 While everyone has free access, paid subscribers help me improve and expand this service.
-It’s a small amount, but it means a lot.
+It’s a small amount, but it could help a lot.

 Thank you,